 Speed is an advantage, but the fastest runner won’t necessarily come out on top.
 It’ll take smart planning to find the shortest route worth the most points.

-The first thing you need to do to get going is to download and install the Maprun app.
-Note that there is a new version of maprun now available, called Maprun6, make sure that you install that rather than the older Maprun or MaprunF apps.
-The quickest way is via these links
+The first thing you need to do to get going is to download and install the Maprun app from your App Store.
+Note that there is a new version of Maprun now available, called Maprun, make sure that you install that rather than the older Maprun6 or MaprunF apps.

-Or you can search for the app called Maprun6, by FNE Enterprises.
+Or you can search for the app called Maprun, by FNE Enterprises.

 Once installed, you need to enter a small amount of personal information - name and so on – this is to be able to identify yourself in the results system.